megakemp/megakemp.github.io/_posts/2013-02-26-adventures-in-overclocking-a-raspberry-pi.md

 date:   2013-02-26
 categories: technology programming
 summary: This article sums up my experience when overclocking a Raspberry Pi computer.
 It doesn’t provide a <em>step-by-step</em> guide on how to do the actual overclocking, since that kind of resources can easily be found <a href="http://lifehacker.com/5971395/overclock-your-raspberry-pi">elsewhere on the Internet</a>.
 Instead, it gathers the pieces of information that I found most interesting during my research, while diving deeper on some exquisitely <a href="http://geekalabama.files.wordpress.com/2014/02/12739272345_6a50e7edaa_o.png">geeky details</a> on the way.
+excerpt: This article sums up my experience when overclocking a Raspberry Pi computer.
+It doesn’t provide a step-by-step guide on how to do the actual overclocking, since that kind of resources can easily be found elsewhere on the Internet.
+Instead, it gathers the pieces of information that I found most interesting during my research, while diving deeper on some exquisitely geeky details on the way.
 ---

 ### A little background